-- Price: Being used (5 years old) we were able to buy this RV from our friend at a reasonable price, which we felt offered good value for the money.
+- Price: Being used (5 years old), we could buy this RV from our friend at a reasonable price, which we felt offered good value for the money.

 For a small RV, it has a surprisingly spacious floor plan and is very livable

 - Cargo Carrying Capacity: We still have to stay mindful of weight, as the cargo carrying capacity is not as much as we’d like.
-It’s sufficient for our needs (if we don’t overpack), but we can’t use all the storage without ending up overweight.
+It’s sufficient for our needs (if we don’t overpack), but we can’t use all the storage without becoming overweight.
 (GVWR is 11,030 pounds).

-- Tires: Being 5 years old, the 6 tires were aging out, and needed replacing.
+- Tires: Being five years old, the six tires were aging out and needed replacing.

-- Service Schedule: This motorhome was fast approaching the Schedule B service at a Mercedes Benz authorized service center.
-These aren’t cheap, but a lot of those miles were ours from the rental period.
+- Service Schedule: This motorhome was fast approaching the Schedule B service at a Mercedes Benz-authorized service center.
+These aren’t cheap, but many of those miles were ours from the rental period.

 - Mattress: The stock RV mattress isn’t that comfortable, and we knew we’d want to replace it with our favorite RV mattress ASAP.

-- Price: It was a lot more expensive than the Casita (which we owned outright) so we’d need to finance it.
+- Price: It was much more expensive than the Casita (which we owned outright).
+So we’d need to finance it.
 Fortunately, we got a good deal on the RV and the financing.